Use the information below as a general guide to the kinds of projects that we fund and do not fund.

 - conducting oral histories as a component of a historical records collection.

 The Commission funds projects that focus on the following activities authorized in the NHPRC statute:

-- collecting, describing, preserving, compiling, and publishing (including microfilming and other forms of reproduction) documentary sources significant to the history of the United States
+- collecting, describing, preserving, compiling, digitizing, and publishing records collections significant to the history of the United States

 - implementing solutions to the challenges of preserving electronic records with permanent historical value